kitmi/k-suite-oolong/docs/EntityModel.md

 ## fieldDependency

-* fieldName: ifAnyExist: [ a1, a2, ... ] - If any of a1, a2, ... exists, all become dependency
+* fieldName: ifAnyExist: [ a1, a2, ... ] - If any of a1, a2, ... exists, all become dependency (need existing values)

+    For activator that references to other fields
+    When creating

 * fieldName:

+    For processor that references to other fields and

 * dependsOnExisting: [ a1, a2 ] -